 13. Insect repellent when in area with insect occurrence.

-14. Camera and its charger/batteries (please note that batteries are consumed quickly under cold conditions).
+14. Camera or Phone and its charger/batteries (please note that batteries are consumed quickly under cold conditions).

 15. Flashlight/headlamp + batteries

 16. Handkerchiefs and toilet paper

 17. Small towel and toiletries

 18. Sufficient reserve of underwear and extra socks

 19. Swimsuits when you pass through warm areas with lagoons, rivers, hot springs in Agua Calientes and Lares or other water sources.